lonestone/nest-sdk-generator/README.md

 ## Limitations

-The SDK generator comes with a set of limitations which can find below:
+NSdkGen comes with a set of limitations which can find below:

-1. The SDK generator does not check if the source files compile correctly.
+1. NSdkGen does not check if the source files compile correctly.
 Therefore, if you try to use a type that doesn't exist, the generation may still succeed although compiling the code would fail.
 In such case, the resulting output type is `any`.

-2. A current limitation of the SDK generator is that it finds a controller's module by looking for a `.module.ts` file in the current directory, and parent directories if none is found in the controller's one.
+2. A current limitation of NSdkGen is that it finds a controller's module by looking for a `.module.ts` file in the current directory, and parent directories if none is found in the controller's one.
 This means controller files must be put under a module's directory, and two module files cannot be put in the same directory.

 3. Types belonging to namespaces are currently not supported and will result in error in the generated code